 The participation of a company in specific contract processes shall thus require application and acceptance into the dynamic system and then their participation in the public tender processes that are called for specific contracts and becoming the successful bidder thereof.

-The Public Sector Contracts Act defines the conditions on the capacity and solvency of the business owner to be able to contract with the public sector and the terms and conditions of each public tender define the specific conditions on economic and technical solvency.
+The Public Sector Contracts Act defines the conditions of ability and reliability of the company to be able to contract with the public sector and the terms and conditions of each public tender define the specific conditions on economic and technical solvency.

 You can consult the public tender and awards promoted by the DGRCC on its Contractor Profile on the Public Sector Contract Platform.